spaacecats/tera-data/README.md

   of the same name.
 - `offset`: Acts as `uint16`.
 Indicates the byte offset from the beginning of the message for an `array`, `bytes`, or `string` field of the same name.

+The names of `count` and `offset` fields should correspond to another field with one of these variable-length types:
 - `array`: Requires both `count` and `offset`.
 - `bytes`: A series of `byte` data.
 Requires both `count` and `offset`.
-- `string`: String data, treated as a null-terminated series of `uint16`.
-Only uses `offset` metadata.
+- `string`: String data, encoded as null-terminated UTF-16LE (in other words, a series of `uint16` where the final value is 0).
+Requires only `offset`.

 More details on the original message format are below, while details on your language's or library's implementation of these types should be described in